 Tip number 8 would be “hire an elopement photographer who takes awesome photos” but you know that one already.
 If you’re eloping it really is worth going the extra mile to get the best elopement photographs.
 When you go the effort to travel so far to a beautiful place you really should plan around the best light, wear a dress you can hike in, embrace whatever the elements throw at you and make sure that you have the most fun in the process!

 If you’re at the start of planning your elopement adventure, I am so stoked for you guys!
 If a big wedding just isn’t for you, an adventure elopement is such a great idea!
 I’m an adventure elopement photographer based in Northern Ireland & I think this is BEST place to elope on the planet.
-I’ve put 3 links at the bottom of this post to show you just how awesome Irish elopements are!
+I’ve put 3 links at the bottom of this post to help you plan your perfect elopement day.
 So stick around and get inspired!

 When you do choose where you’re eloping I’d LOVE to hear from you, I specialise in helping my couples have the great elopement experiences whilst getting awesome photos in the process!
 Click HERE to inquire with me.

 If you’d like to keep up with my latest adventures make sure to check out my Instagram.
 Click HERE to check out my feed.